Volyn Oblast: History

 Partisan activity started in Volyn in 1941, soon after German occupation.
-Partisans were involved in the Rail war campaign against German supply lines and were known for their efficiency in gathering intelligence and for sabotage.
+Partisans were involved in the Rail War against German supply lines and were known for their efficiency in gathering intelligence and for sabotage.
 The region formed the basis of several networks and many members of the local population served with the partisans.
 The Poles in the area became part of the Polish Home Army, which often undertook operations with the partisan movement.

 UPA initially supported Nazi Germany which had in turn supported them with financing and weaponry before the start of World War II.
 Many served in the various RONA and SS units.
 Once they became disillusioned with the Nazi program, they independently began to target all non-Ukrainians (Poles, Jews, Russians, among others) for extermination.
 Some 30,000 to 60,000 Poles, Czechs, remaining Jews, and Ukrainians who tried to help others escape (Polish sources gave even higher figures) and later, around 2,000 or more Ukrainians were killed in retaliation (see Massacres of Poles in Volhynia).

-In January 1944 the Red Army recaptured the territory from the Nazis.
+In January 1944, the Red Army recaptured the territory from the Nazis.

-In the immediate aftermath of World War II the Polish-Soviet border was redrawn based on the Curzon line.
+In the immediate aftermath of World War II, the Polish Soviet border was redrawn based on the Curzon line.
 Volyn, along with the neighbouring provinces became an integral part of the Ukrainian SSR.
-Most Poles who remained in the eastern region were forced to leave to the Recovered Territories of western Poland (the former easternmost provinces of Germany) whose German population had been expelled.
-Some of the Ukrainians on the western side, notably around the city of Kholm (Chełm in Polish), were also forcibly relocated to Ukraine.
+Most Poles who remained in the eastern region were forced to leave to the Recovered Territories of western Poland (the former easternmost provinces of Germany) whose German population had been expelled in accordance with the Potsdam Agreement.

-The area underwent rapid industrialisation including the construction of the Lutskiy Avtomobilnyi Zavod.
+The area underwent rapid industrialisation including the construction of the Lutsk automobile factory (LuAZ).
 Nevertheless, the area remains one of the most rural throughout the former Soviet Union.